A mathematical theory of topological invariants of quantum lattice systems: Quantum lattice systems

-A quantum lattice system consists of a subset $\Lambda\subset \RR^n$ ("the lattice") and a finite-dimensional complex Hilbert space $V_j$ for every $j\in\Lambda$.
-We make the following assumption on the lattice system\footnote{In \cite{LocalNoether} $\Lambda$ was assumed to be a Delone set, i.e. it was also required to be uniformly filling.
-This assumption was imposed on physical grounds and is not needed for any of the results proved in \cite{LocalNoether}.
-In \cite{Berry_Thouless} $\Lambda$ was taken to be $\ZZ^n$ for simplicity}\footnote{Although we will need these assumptions in later sections, all of the results in Section \ref{sec:3properties} remain valid if we only assume that $\SA(X)$ is finite-dimensional for any bounded $X\subset \RR^n$.}: there is a $C_{\Lambda}>0$ such that the number of points of $\Lambda$ in any hypercube of diameter $d$ is bounded by $C_\Lambda(d+1)^n$.
+\begin{definition} A quantum lattice system consists of a countable subset $\Lambda\subseteq \RR^n$ (``the lattice'') and a finite-dimensional $\ZZ_2$-graded complex Hilbert space $V_x$ for every $x\in\Lambda$ We assume that the number of points of $\Lambda$ in a hypercube of diameter $d$ is upper bounded by $C(1+d)^n$ for some $C>0$. \footnote{In \cite{Berry_Thouless} $\Lambda$ was taken to be $\ZZ^n$ for simplicity.
+In \cite{LocalNoether} $\Lambda$ was assumed to be a Delone set, i.e. it was required to be uniformly filling and uniformly discrete.
+These assumptions were imposed on physical grounds.
+All the results proved in \cite{LocalNoether} hold under weaker assumptions adopted in this paper}. \end{definition} \begin{example} Models describing fermionic particles have $V_x$ which is an exterior algebra of another vector space: $V_x=\wedge H_x$, where $H_x$ is a finite-dimensional Hilbert space (the space of one-particle states on site $x\in\Lambda$).
+The dimension of $H_x$ is referred to as the number of orbitals on site $x$.
+For translationally-invariant models, one typically takes all $H_x$ to be isomorphic to the same Hilbert space $H$, in which case $\dim H$ is called the number of bands. \end{example}